 A degree in English equips students with the critical thinking, writing, and presentation skills necessary for success in a fast-paced and ever-evolving world.
-For majors, we offer a flexible program that allows students to pursue a wide range of interests, from literature to linguistics, English education to creative writing.
-For non-majors, our courses provide opportunities to expand on and augment the good work done in other fields.
-All of our courses are designed to hone your skills as a writer and thinker to prepare you for a successful professional life.
+We offer a flexible program that encourages students to pursue a wide range of interests, in literature, film, linguistics, English education, and creative writing.
+Our courses also provide opportunities to expand on and augment the good work done in other fields.
+All of our courses are designed to hone writing and thinking skills, and to prepare students for successful professional lives.

-In addition to a wide variety of courses offered, the English department sponsors a number of events, publications, and organizations that allow our students opportunities beyond the classroom.
+In addition to a wide variety of courses, the English department sponsors a number of events, publications, and organizations that allow our students opportunities in professionalization and exploration beyond the classroom.

-The Visiting Writers Series invites noted authors to campus for monthly readings in the Spring and Fall Semesters.
-Recent visiting authors include Donald Ray Pollock, Jayne Anne Phillips, Craig Johnson, M. Glenn Taylor, and poets Carrie Oeding, Kent Shaw, Gregory Fraser, and Chad Davidson.
+The A. E. Stringer Visiting Writers Series invites noted authors to campus for monthly readings in the Spring and Fall Semesters.
+Recent visiting authors include Eula Biss, Jayne Anne Phillips, Donald Ray Pollock, and Afaa Michael Weaver.

 Sigma Tau Delta, the English Honors Society, is also a vibrant presence in the department and provides English majors with publication and presentation opportunities at the national level.

 Et Cetera, the literary journal of Marshall University, is edited by students and showcases the fantastic work of students currently attending Marshall.
 A number of editorial positions are available each year, and the magazine sponsors many events—open mic readings, launch parties, and community service activities—that are always popular with our majors.